multi-coop/datami-documentation-content/texts/en/integration/integration-dependencies.md

 - `materialdesignicons-webfont.woff2`: : Gitribute's icons
 - and finally the widget's `html` block (`<multi-gitribute-file>`, `<multi-gitribute-multi-files>`, ...)

-The `css` and `font` files are imported automatically, you just have to add the script and the widget's block to integrate a widget to your page.
+The `css` and `font` files are imported automatically, you just have to add the `script` and the widget's `html` block to integrate a widget to your page.

+By clicking on the "copy-paste" button you will have those two blocks (`script` and `html`) immediately copied to your clipboard.